paavopere/palabras/README.md

 cd palabras
 ```

-Or start from here if you already got the repo and are in the root directory `palabras`:
+Or start from here 👇 if you already got the repo and are in the root directory `palabras`.

+Install the package from current directory with `[test]` dependencies in editable mode (`-e`):

 ```
-pip install -e
+pip install -e '.[test]'
-pip install pytest-cov pytest-mock
 ```

 Run tests: